Dean151/Aln-Symfony/README.md

 - Enter that IP address in your navigator ; and enter "admin" "admin" as username/password when prompted.
 - On the top-right, switch to english; unless you understand chinese.
 - Go to "Other settings"
-- Update Server Address to `api.feedmypet.app`
+- Update Server Address to `api.feedmypet.app` (or your local IP if you deploy the app yourself)
 - Make sure that Protocol is `TCP-Client`; and Port ID is `9999`
 - Save; and restart your feeder.